 A very simple battery can be made with vinegar (acetic acid), and strips of aluminum foil and copper foil.
-Vinegar batteries have some draw backs for everyday use.
-Name some practical problems you would have if you had to use these for your cell phone for example.

 - Using equipment available, make a vinegar battery. - Use the DMM to test which terminal is positive and measure the potential across the terminals. - Can you light the light bulb with this battery?
 What is the potential across the battery when the light is connected?